Skip to main content

 Overview

-US‑Israel strikes post‑Khamenei death test Iran’s authoritarian resilience and regime‑change prospects
+US‑Israeli strikes post‑Khamenei death test Iran’s authoritarian resilience – a UPSC must‑know

 Key Facts

-2. President Donald Trump urged Iranians to "seize this moment" via a Truth Social video, signalling US intent for regime change.
+2. US President Donald Trump urged Iranians to "seize this moment" in a Truth Social video after the strike.

-3. Interim leadership council formed by President Masoud Pezeshkian, head of the judiciary and a Guardian Council member.
+3. President Masoud Pezeshkian announced a temporary leadership council of the president, the head of the judiciary and a Guardian Council member.

-5. No major defections from the Islamic Revolutionary Guard Corps (IRGC) recorded during the Jan‑2026 mass protests.
+5. No significant defections from the Islamic Revolutionary Guard Corps were recorded during the January 2026 protests, a pre‑condition for a successful revolution according to US sources.

-6. US intelligence remains divided on impact of leader’s removal on Iran’s ballistic‑missile and nuclear programmes.
+7. US intelligence remains divided on whether Khamenei’s death will alter Iran’s ballistic‑missile and nuclear programmes.

 Background & Context